tidepool-org/platform/README.md

 # Setup

-1. Install Go version 1.11.4 or later
+1. Install the Go version specified in `go.mod`
 1. Install mongodb (if it is not already installed, or run it from Docker)

     The tests assume that mongodb is listening on 127.0.0.1:27017.